Colin Gibson (footballer, born 1960): Manchester United

 Gibson scored five goals in 22 games in the 1985–86 campaign, scoring his first goal for United in a 1–0 New Year's Day victory over Birmingham City at Old Trafford.
 He also scored goals against Manchester City at home and Liverpool at Anfield, earning United a draw on both occasions.
 He played 26 games in the 1986–87 season, as an under-performing United side cost manager Ron Atkinson his job.
 Gibson made 33 starts in the 1987–88 season, as the "Red Devils" finished second in the league behind Liverpool.
-After the season ended he was rarely involved in first team games due to manager Alex Ferguson's decision to field Lee Martin as left-back, and was also beset with injury problems which kept him out of action for protracted periods of time.
-He played just three first team games in the entire 1988–89 season.
-By the end of the 1989–90 season he was fit and had appeared in the first FA Cup semi-final against Oldham Athletic.
+After the season ended he was rarely involved in first-team games due to manager Alex Ferguson's decision to field Lee Martin as left-back.
+He was also beset with injury problems, which kept him out of action for protracted periods.
+He played three first-team games in the entire 1988–89 season.
+By the end of the 1989–90 season, he was fit and had appeared in the first FA Cup semi-final against Oldham Athletic.

-In September 1990, he joined Second Division club Port Vale on loan, scoring on his debut at left back in a 3–2 defeat by Hull City at Boothferry Park on 29 September.
+In September 1990, he joined Second Division club Port Vale on loan, scoring on his debut at left-back in a 3–2 defeat by Hull City at Boothferry Park on 29 September.
 He left Vale Park and returned to Manchester the next month after a further five games for John Rudge's "Valiants".

 Leicester City

 He left United for David Pleat's Leicester City in December 1990 for £100,000.
-He did well at Filbert Street, helping the "Foxes" to avoid relegation from the Second Division in 1990–91 under caretaker-manager Gordon Lee.
+He did well at Filbert Street, helping the "Foxes" to avoid relegation from the Second Division in 1990–91 under caretaker manager Gordon Lee.
 He then played his part in the revival under new manager Brian Little.
-City finished fourth in 1991–92, before losing 1–0 to Blackburn Rovers in the play-off Final.
+City finished fourth in 1991–92, before losing 1–0 to Blackburn Rovers in the play-off final.
 They again suffered heartbreak in 1992–93, reaching the play-off final again, only to lose 4–3 to Swindon Town (Gibson was an unused substitute).
 A third consecutive play-off final appearance came at the end of the 1993–94 campaign, and this time Leicester won promotion with a 2–1 victory over Derby County as Gibson played the game as a central midfielder.
-During his time at City he came the first substitute to be substituted, and the first substitute to be sent off.
+During his time at City he became the first substitute to be substituted, and the first substitute to be sent off.

 Blackpool to Walsall

-Gibson never featured for Leicester in the Premier League however, and instead signed for Blackpool.
-He played just two Second Division games for Sam Allardyce's "Seasiders" at the start of the 1994–95 season, before departing Bloomfield Road for Third Division outfit Walsall.
+Gibson never featured for Leicester in the Premier League, however, and instead signed for Blackpool.
+He played just two Second Division games for Sam Allardyce's "Seasiders" at the start of the 1994–95 season, before departing Bloomfield Road for Third Division club Walsall.
 He played 33 league games to help Chris Nicholl's "Saddlers" to win promotion as the division's runners-up in 1994–95.
 He then departed the Bescot Stadium and retired from the Football League.